One time, I tried to make a knit rug I made using a piece of vintage fabric. It turned out great!

 Really, that’s a lot of rope.
 600 feet, yo.

-As I worked from one spool to the next, I tied the ends of the ropes together using a square knot, an easy but strong knot with little tendency to want to loosen.
-If you’re looking for a knot-tying tutorial, I validated my knot-tying know-how on this site; it has a square knot and many others nicely illustrated.
+As I worked from one spool to the next, I tied the ends of the ropes together using a square knot.
+The square knot is an easy but strong knot with little tendency to want to loosen.
+If you’re looking for a knot-tying tutorial, I validated my knot-tying know-how on this site.
+It has a square knot and many others nicely illustrated.

-I was feeling pretty confident in how this project was going as I moved onto the third spool of rope and continued to knit.
+I was feeling pretty confident in how this project was going as I moved to the third spool of sisal.
 At 300 ft. of 1/4″ sisal rope, my carpet runner looked like this.

 And it has no tendency to want to unravel or snag either if you’re curious, even with the weave being as loose as it is.
-The color of it’s as neutral and favorable as any woven rug you’d admire at the store.
+The color is neutral and as favorable as any woven rug you’d admire at the store.

-Its finished dimensions are 24″ x 56″, and if I had an extra roll, I’d definitely have extended it another 6″ to completely fill the space in front of the door; right now, it’s just a little short.
-If it still stands out to me after we live with it for a few weeks, I might pick up a 50′ length of sisal at Home Depot and give it an extra bit of length.
+Its finished dimensions are 24″x56″.
+If I had an extra roll, I’d definitely have extended it another 6″ to completely fill the space in front of the door; right now, it’s just a little short.
+If it still stands out to me after we live with it for a few weeks, I might pick up a 50′ length of sisal to finish it out.